cliffhall/node-multi-server-chat/README.md

 that user currently has open.
 Subsequently, when users connect and disconnect, the server instance updates all its peers about that user's connection status.

-Since every server instance always knows which users are connected to each of its peers, no database is required, a common bottleneck with Star Topology systems.
+Because every server instance always knows which users are connected to each of its peers, no database is required, a common bottleneck with Star Topology systems.

 And since only a user's name and connection count is stored per connection, a 100k users with an average name length of nine characters and one connection would take up less than 1MB of memory.
 Clients are charged with